Crime and personal safety

 Drivers are likely to encounter problems if they leave anything in their car.
 The vehicle itself is less likely to be stolen than broken into for the valuables inside.
 To avoid the worst, always park legally (and preferably off the street) and never leave anything visible inside the car.

-Mexican police are not well paid, and graft is an accepted part of the job, though often difficult for foreign visitors to accept.
+Mexican police are poorly paid, and graft is an accepted part of the job, though often difficult for foreign visitors to accept.
 If a policeman accuses you of some violation (this is almost bound to happen to drivers at some stage), explain that you’re a tourist, not used to the ways of the country – you may get off scot-free, but more likely the subject of a “fine” will come up.
 Such on-the-spot fines are open to negotiation, but only if you’re confident you’ve done nothing seriously wrong and have a reasonable command of Spanish.
 Otherwise pay up and get out.

 These small bribes, known as mordidas (bites), may also be extracted by border officials or bureaucrats (in which case, you could get out of paying by asking for a receipt, but it won’t make life easier).
 In general, it is always wise to back off from any sort of confrontation with the police and to be extremely polite to them at all times.